-The factors to consider are the size of your roof from which you can harvest rainwater, and the length of your dry season.
+The factors to consider are the size of your roof from which you can harvest rainwater, and the length of your dry-season.

-That's about 1100 square feet.
+That is about 1,100 square feet.

-If not, to be safe, 10,000 litre storage, or 2641 gallons, to be more exact, is necessary.
+If not, to be safe, you would need 10 kilolitres of storage, or 2649 gallons, to be more exact.

-But of course there's going to be a dry season, lasting say three months when you may not have a drop of rain; then you are going to need 30,000 litres of storage, if you are unable to access municipal water.
+But of course there is going to be a dry season, lasting say three-months when you may not have a drop of rain; then you are going to need 30,000 litres of storage, if you are unable to access municipal water.